cea-eesrep/EESREP/README.md

 ##   Install

-EESREP works on python3 (tested between 3.6 and 3.11) and can be installed using the command:
+EESREP works on python3 (tested at versions 3.6 and between 3.6 and 3.11) and can be installed using the command:

 ```
 python -m pip install eesrep